 In the past 30 years, more than 20 million Sub-Saharan Africans have died from complications of the disease.
 Even today, drug cocktails that are relatively accessible in other parts of the globe remain beyond the means of the vast majority of Africans.

-The film depicts the effects of AIDS in the life of a young Zulu woman who contracts HIV from her husband.
-Although Roodt's narrative maintains its focus on the plight of one particular individual, the (for non-Zulus) quirkily named Yesterday represents millions of other women, men, and children who are now suffering or who have perished from the effects of HIV in that part of the world.
+Set in this catastrophic scenario, Roodt’s drama depicts the effects of AIDS in the life of a young Zulu woman who has contracted HIV from her husband.
+Although the narrative maintains its focus on the plight of one particular individual, the (for non-Zulus) quirkily named Yesterday represents millions of other women, men, and children who are now suffering or who have perished from the consequences of HIV in that part of the world.

 Plight of the poor

-Yesterday (Leleti Khumalo), an illiterate woman living in a remote Zulu village, ekes out a living tilling the soil.
-So named because her father believed that things had been better in the past, Yesterday’s day-to-day existence consists of a series of back-breaking chores, including walking to the nearest hospital, located several kilometers away, to find out why she has been feeling so tired lately.
+An illiterate woman living in a remote Zulu village, Yesterday (Leleti Khumalo) ekes out a living tilling the soil.
+So named because her father believed that things had been better in the past, Yesterday’s day-to-day existence consists of a series of back-breaking chores, including walking to the nearest hospital, located several kilometers away, to figure out why she has been feeling so tired.

 When Yesterday discovers she has contracted HIV from her husband, John (Kenneth Kambule), a miner working in Johannesburg, she travels to the big city to tell him.
-At first, John violently refuses to accept the truth, but some time later he shows up at the Zulu village, considerably weakened.
+At first, John violently refuses to accept the truth, but some time later he – looking much more frail – shows up at the Zulu village.

 It’s up to Yesterday to care for John, for their young daughter, Beauty (Lihle Mvelase), and for herself.
-Her health may be failing, but she makes up her mind not to succumb to the disease until her daughter starts going to school to get the education she herself never had.
+In spite of her gradually failing health, she makes up her mind not to succumb to the disease until Beauty starts going to school to get the education – and perhaps the tools to survive on this planet – that she herself never had.